Kingsford-Group/autotunex/README.md

 ## Installation

-Install the python dependencies: `pip install -r requirements.txt`, we use python 3.10.12.
+Install the python dependencies: `pip install -r requirements.txt`, we tested on python>=3.9.

 ## Usage